-Please find detailed information about submitting a statement on www.rvo.nl/wbso > Na uw aanvraag > Realisatie melden.
+Please find detailed information about submitting a statement on www.rvo.nl/wbso/realisatie-melden.

-Use the handy calculation tool and the explanatory notes to the calculation tool (PDF) as an aid to help you accurately report the actual hours incurred as well as costs and expenditure.
+Use the calculation tool and the explanatory notes to the calculation tool (PDF) as an aid to help you accurately report the actual hours incurred as well as costs and expenditure.
 Our 'Handleiding mededelen WBSO' (WBSO statement manual) (PDF) includes examples on transferring hours, costs and expenditure as well as a clear step-by-step plan.